BLOG

 Remain Logical

 People suffering from substance use disorders do not behave logically.
-Their brain has literally been rewired to support their addictive compulsion.
+Their brain has literally been rewired to support their compulsion.
 Sadly, that means that a person with substance use disorders may very well say or do hurtful things to the people closest to them.
 If you’re in a negative situation with your loved one, then it is important to remain logical because they may not even be capable of logic at that point.

 Of course, that doesn’t mean your emotions aren’t valid.
 It is just that airing them during an explosive episode isn’t productive.
 In fact, it could be harmful to your long-term relationship and their recovery.
 Generally speaking, it is much better to discuss your negative feelings during a time when they are calm or when you are with a professional therapist.